renatols-jf/spboot-chassi/README.md

       before exportation.
 You need to provide a [ClassifiedCypher](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/context/data/cypher/ClassifiedCypher.java)
       implementation to the annotation.
 This strategy is used by the request as it logs its information.
-You can create yours or use one of the available:
+You can create yours or use one of the available (if none is specified, `IgnoringCypher` will be used):
         1. [HiddenClassifiedCypher](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/context/data/cypher/HiddenClassifiedCypher.java)
           which will print only if the field has a value or not.
         2. [IgnoringCypher](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/context/data/cypher/IgnoringCypher.java)